awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/lambda-preprocessing.md

 + The Lambda function timeouts are not sufficient to preprocess the data\.
 + The Lambda function response exceeds the response limits imposed by the AWS Lambda service\.

-In the case of data preprocessing failures, the Kinesis Data Analytics service continues to retry Lambda invocations on the same set of records until successful\.
+For data preprocessing failures, Kinesis Data Analytics continues to retry Lambda invocations on the same set of records until successful\.
 You can monitor the following CloudWatch metrics to gain insight into failures\.
-+ Kinesis Data Analytics Application `MillisBehindLatest`: Indicates how far behind an application is reading from the streaming source\.
++ Kinesis Data Analytics application `MillisBehindLatest`: Indicates how far behind an application is reading from the streaming source\.
-+ Kinesis Data Analytics Application `InputPreprocessing` CloudWatch metrics: Indicates the number of successes and failures, among other statistics\.
++ Kinesis Data Analytics application `InputPreprocessing` CloudWatch metrics: Indicates the number of successes and failures, among other statistics\.
 For more information, see [Amazon Kinesis Analytics Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aka-metricscollected.html)\.
 + AWS Lambda function CloudWatch metrics and logs\.